 There are several reasons for knowing and respecting boundaries, and for maintaining a professional relationship with patients.
 When the patient is a member of the family or a close friend, it may be difficult for a physician to obtain a detailed history, conduct sensitive examinations, or provide comprehensive treatment options.
 As well, maintaining confidentiality can be difficult, records may be inadequate, and other family members may expect similar attention.

 A patient who is treated by a doctor with whom there is a personal relationship — either as a friend or family member — may not give accurate information or an exact history, or pursue a second opinion or alternative treatment, simply because they feel it is inappropriate to question the care of a doctor they "know."
+For the physician, it may be difficult to remain objective when treating someone close to them.
 Similarly, a physician's objectivity and judgment may be hindered if they try to assess and treat their own medical conditions.

 Through electronic record systems, physicians often have easy access to their own health information, as well as that of family and friends.
-Such access may be convenient, but inappropriate authorization or failing to follow the protocols of the institution or facility that is the custodian of the health record can lead to repercussions, even if patient consent has been obtained.
+Such access may be convenient, but accessing the records without appropriate authorization or failing to follow the protocols of the institution or facility that is the custodian of the health record, can lead to repercussions.
 Aside from the potential for a breach of privacy or a violation of the facilities' protocols, there is the possibility of medico-legal consequences if it is determined that a physician-patient relationship was created as the result of the physician reviewing and providing clinical comments on the information.
-For more information on this topic see "Protecting patient health information in electronic records" as well as the CMPA's Electronic Records Handbook [PDF].
+For more information on this topic see the CMPA's Electronic Records Handbook [PDF].

 When circumstances compel treatment

-There are times, however, when physicians will treat someone with whom they have a personal relationship.
-These are viewed as exceptions that can occur for minor health conditions or when there is need for emergency care and no other physician is readily available.
+There are times, however, when physicians have good reason to treat someone with whom they have a personal relationship.
+These exceptions can occur for minor health conditions or when there is need for emergency care and no other physician is readily available.

-Under these circumstances, the doctor must transfer care to another qualified health professional as soon as possible and practical.
+Under these circumstances, the doctor must transfer care to another qualified health professional as soon as is practical.
 The decision to treat or to refer the patient to another physician should be documented.

-The Canadian Medical Association's Code of Ethics states: "Limit treatment of yourself or members of your immediate family to minor or emergency services and only when another physician is not readily available; there should be no fee for such treatment.1"
+The Canadian Medical Association's Code of Ethics and Professionalism states: "Limit treatment of yourself, your immediate family, or anyone with whom you have a similarly close relationship to minor or emergency interventions and only when another physician is not readily available; there should be no fee for such treatment.1"

 The College perspective

-As well, most Colleges have policies on prescribing.
-Often these are similar to the policies on treating family or friends: physicians should not write a prescription for themselves or family members for controlled drugs or any drugs that are addicting or habituating, even when another physician is in charge of managing the medication.
+These College policies also typically address prescribing for oneself, family or friends.
+These policies state that physicians should not write a prescription for themselves or family members for controlled drugs or any drugs that are addicting or habituating, even when another physician is in charge of managing the medication.

 A physician's prescribing privileges may be revoked if narcotics or controlled drugs are prescribed to family members or if a physician self-prescribes these substances.
 Treating or prescribing any drugs, especially controlled substances, to oneself or to family or friends could lead to allegations of professional misconduct.